rangle/ngCourse2/handout/features/arrow_functions.md

 Here `this` inside the arrow function refers to the instance variable.

-*Warning* arrow functions do _not_ have their own `arguments` variable, which can be confusing to veteran JavaScript programmers. `super`, and `new.target` are also scoped from the outer enclosure.
+*Warning* arrow functions do _not_ have their own `arguments` variable, which can be confusing to veteran JavaScript programmers. `super` and `new.target` are also scoped from the outer enclosure.